The Architecture of Agency Volume 3 The Turing Test and Its Successors

 Yet our intuitions recoil, and it is worth being precise about why.
 We know how the system works — a statistical language model trained on massive text corpora — and the transparency of mechanism short-circuits empathy.
 But this is a bias, not a refutation.
 Biological cognition is also mechanistic; it merely hides its computation beneath evolved opacity.
 Nobody withholds “thinking” from a brain because it is neurons doing chemistry.
 Demystify our own cognition and the difference shrinks.

-What has actually happened is that the goalposts have moved — and here a distinction is needed, because not all goalpost-moving is illegitimate.
-AI has forced a long series of relocations: chess fell, then Go, then conversational fluency, and each time the retreat was in fact a refinement, a clarification of what we really meant to measure.
+What has happened is that the goalposts have moved — and here a distinction is needed, because not all goalpost-moving is illegitimate.
+AI has forced a long series of relocations: chess fell, then Go, then conversational fluency, and each time the retreat was in fact a refinement, a clarification of what we meant to measure.
 Moving from one behavioral criterion to a better behavioral criterion is how a concept gets sharpened; the successor test below is exactly such a move.
 But the current retreat is different in kind.
 Passing the imitation game no longer feels sufficient because we now demand phenomenal interiority rather than behavioral coherence — we have escalated from a behavioral criterion to a phenomenal one.
 That is ontological displacement: a metaphysical escalation, not a scientific one.
 It smuggles in, as a requirement for thinking, precisely the unresolvable question Turing set aside — and precisely the conflation Ex Machina dramatized.

 The cure is the same vocabulary discipline that the sentience ladder imposed on aware, sentient, and sapient.
 Three distinct claims hide inside “machines think”: